Last Updated on June 1, 2021 by queenie mak

 Want to explore Hong Kong with a tour?
 Check out one of these exciting tours:

 I hope so because the natural landscape is simply out of this world!
 And who knew that a metropolis city like Hong Kong has such beautiful natural scenery?
+Plus, this is one of the most unusual and easy hiking trails in HK that only locals know about.
+Definitely, a must-do if you love to hike.

 If you already hiked all the popular hiking trails like Victoria Peak, The Twins and Violet Hill and Dragon’s Back, definitely add this to your list as Pineapple Mountain is definitely off the beaten path.